taskcluster/taskgraph/docs/howto/bootstrap-taskgraph.rst

 .. code-block:: shell

    cd taskcluster
-   pip-compile --generate-hashes --output-file requirements.txt requirements.in
+   uv pip compile --universal --generate-hashes --output-file requirements.txt requirements.in

 If you pinned the package to a specific version don't forget to update ``requirements.in`` first.